 Siding, just like other exteriors, always wears and tear out.
 This could be because of many different reasons, like damage from physical impact, water damage, among others.
 But, whatever the cause of the damage, you will still need to do a repair and that will need that you follow a step-by-step guide.

 Fortunately, regardless of the material used on your siding, the repair does not usually require much work, but it is done in two steps.
 The first one is the removal of the damaged part, and then the repair or replacement using a new patch.
 Here is how the process flows.

 Removing the damaged part

 As mentioned above, the first step of the siding replacement process is the removal of the damaged part.
 It begins with removing the nails, after which you use the utility knife to score down the lap of the damaged part.
 Pull out the nails on the lapboard and split the damaged board using a hammer.
-For more information about Ideal Siding give us a call today.
+For more information about Ideal Siding in Toronto give us a call today.

 This will remove the nails, after which the adjoining boards will separate.